Brian, how did you get into doing what you’re doing?

-A peer turned me on to Auto-Align Post and within the first minutes of using it, I bought my own license and instantly made it the first step on my creative process on every job I’ve done since.
+A peer turned me on to Auto-Align Post, and within the first minutes of using it, I bought my own license and instantly made it the first step in my creative process on every job I’ve done since.

 Which problems does Auto-Align Post help to fix?

 Multi-channel recordings are getting wider and wider, with lav mics being used on every actor that could possibly have something to say.
 Knowing that all of these channels are in perfect phase and can be used at any moment to help solve a problem is a lifesaver!